madsjulia/Mads.jl/MADS.md

 MADS (Model Analysis & Decision Support)
 ----------------------------------------

-MADS is an integrated open-source high-performance computational (HPC) framework in [Julia](http://julialang.org).
+MADS is an integrated open-source high-performance computational (HPC) framework in [Julia](http://julialang.org) for data analytics and model diagnostics.
 MADS can execute a wide range of data- and model-based analyses:

 * Sensitivity Analysis